gzgracez/CS-109A-Final-Project/docs/conclusions.md

 |               Random Forest                |       92.9%         |       92.0%        |
 |       Boosted Decision Tree Classifier     |       95.4%         |       93.0%        |

-Our lowest performing models include the logistic regression with quadratic terms, the neural network, and the kNN model, all of which perform worse than the baseline.
+Our lowest performing models include the logistic regression with quadratic terms, the naive model, and the neural network.
 Our best performing models were all ensemble methods.
 The boosted decision tree classifier, the random forest model, and the decision tree classifier with bagging performed best.
 We tuned the parameters and hyperparameters of each base model to maximize the accuracy score of each,